-The paper reported results from an empirical comparison of employing different deep learning frameworks for financial time series prediction.
-One insight of the analysis was that exchange rates are highly non-stationary.
+The paper has reported results from an empirical comparison of different deep learning frameworks for exchange rate prediction.
+We have found further support for previous findings that exchange rates are highly non-stationary (Kayacan et al. 2010).
 Even training in a rolling window setting cannot always ensure that training and trading set follow the same distribution.
-Another characteristic of the studied exchange rate was their leptokurtic distribution of returns.
-For example, the average kurtosis of the chosen exchange rate returns in this study is 8.60 compared to 2.01 for the stock returns in Fischer and Krauss (2018).
+Another observation concerns the leptokurtic distribution of returns.
+For example, the average kurtosis of the exchange rate returns examined in this study is 8.60 compared to 2.01 for the stock returns in Fischer and Krauss (2018).
 This resulted in many instances of returns close to zero and few, but relatively large deviations and could have lead to the models exhibiting low confidence in their predictions.

-The results, in term of predictive accuracy, are in line with other studies Fischer and Krauss (2018).
-However, they exhibit a large discrepancy between the training loss performance and economic performance of the models.
-This becomes especially apparent in Figure 11.
-When the models were trained, the assumption was that there existed a strong correlation between training loss and accuracy as well as profits.
-The detected gap between statistical and economic results suggests that this assumption is not true.
-Leitch and Tanner (1991) find that only a weak relationship exists between statistical and economic measures of forecasting performance for predictions (regression) of interest rates.
+The results, in term of predictive accuracy, are in line with previous work on LSTMs for financial time series forecasting (Fischer and Krauss 2018).
+However, our results exhibit a large discrepancy between the training loss performance and economic performance of the models.
+This becomes especially apparent in Fig. 11.
+The observed gap between statistical and economic results agrees with Leitch and Tanner (1991) who find that only a weak relationship exists between statistical and economic measures of forecasting performance.
 A similar problem might exist between the log loss minimized during training and the trading strategy returns in this study.